Debagram: Banks

-Car showroom

-There are several car showrooms in this township like Maruti Suzuki, Hero, Yamaha, Honda, Royal Enfield.

 Work profile

 In Debagram village out of total population, 10282 were engaged in work activities.
 86.41% of workers describe their work as Main Work (Employment or Earning more than 6 Months) while 13.59% were involved in Marginal activity providing livelihood for less than 6 months.
 Of 10282 workers engaged in Main Work, 1252 were cultivators (owner or co-owner) while 2916 were Agricultural labourer.